vantagecompute/helm-sdkpy/docusaurus/docs/index.md

-# helmpy
+# helm-sdkpy

 **Python bindings for Helm - Kubernetes package manager**

-helmpy provides async Python bindings for Helm v4, allowing you to programmatically manage Kubernetes applications using Helm charts from Python.
+helm-sdkpy provides async Python bindings for Helm v4, allowing you to programmatically manage Kubernetes applications using Helm charts from Python.

 ## Features